crossminer/FOCUS/README.md

 # FOCUS

-This repository contains the source code implementation of FOCUS and the datasets used to replicate the experimental results of our paper submitted to the IEEE Transactions on Software Engineering:
+This repository contains the source code implementation of FOCUS and the datasets used to replicate the experimental results of our paper accepted by the IEEE Transactions on Software Engineering:

 _Recommending API Function Calls and Code Snippets to Support Software Development_

 Authors: Phuong T. Nguyen, Juri Di Rocco, Claudio Di Sipio, Davide Di Ruscio, and Massimiliano Di Penta

+A pre-print is available in [Arxiv](https://arxiv.org/pdf/2102.07508.pdf).

 which is an extension of the following paper, which has been accepted and published in the Proceedings of the 41st International Conference on Software Engineering (ICSE 2019):